Swap fee

 Instead of getting the swap fee from the pool's configuration, the Vault uses the onComputeDynamicSwapFeePercentage()

-hook to fetch the dynamic swap fee from the pool.
+hook to fetch the dynamic swap fee.
 This function returns the swap fee percentage to be used for the current swap.
-It's important to note that even when a pool is set to use dynamic swap fees, it still maintains a static swap fee, which is not directly used (though it is sent to the dynamic fee hook for reference)
+It's important to note that even when a pool is set to use dynamic swap fees, it still maintains a static swap fee, which is not directly used (though it is sent to the dynamic fee hook for reference).

 Info